Speech and Language Therapy

 Referrals for a hoarse voice in the absence of a neurological diagnosis are only accepted once a person has been seen by ENT and therefore a person should be referred to this service first.

-If you think you might benefit from this service and want more information please contact us direct on the telephone or in writing.
+If you think you might benefit from our service and want more information please contact us direct on the telephone or in writing.
 If you have problems using the telephone we’re happy for you to ask someone to call us on your behalf.

 Calls are recorded for training and quality purposes.
 To find out more, visit Personal information – Bromley Healthcare.